srl-labs/containerlab/docs/manual/published-ports.md

 And that is all that is needed to expose the sockets in an automated way.

-## Explore shared sockets
+## Explore published ports
-When a user launches a lab with shared ports it will be presented with a sockets table after the lab deployment process finishes:
+When a user launches a lab with published ports it will be presented with a summary table after the lab deployment process finishes:

 ```
 +---+-----------------------+--------------+---------------------------------+------------+-------+---------+----------------+----------------------+